Estimating the Number of Infected Cases in COVID-19 Pandemic: Methods

 \subsection{Estimating the number of type II cases}

-The estimation of the number of type II cases is extremely challenging, as there is barely anything observable.
-Our main strategy in the estimation is based on the {\it matching of population statistics}---using what we see well to infer what is missing.
-When we group reported infection cases, we notice a significant discrepancy in the count statistics by age groups between reported cases and the US population.
+The estimation of the number of type II cases is challenging, as there is barely anything observable on the asymptomatic cases.
+Our main strategy is based on the {\it matching of population statistics}---using what we see well to infer what is missing or incomplete.
+When grouping reported infection cases, we notice a significant discrepancy in the count statistics by different age groups in the US.
+We expect that, while people in most age groups in the population have a similar chance of being infected, infected individuals of age 65+ are very likely to be discovered timely.
+This is because people at age 65+ typically have a relatively weaker immune system along with possible pre-existing medical conditions, and a slight symptom would prompt them to seek medical treatments.
+Indeed the case mortality rate increases exponentially with age, and could be well above 20\% for seniors over 70 \cite{YanChenYangArXiv2021}.
+Thus reported counts about age groups 65+ would be more accurate and can serve as a {\it reference} to correct counts for other age groups.
+On the contrary, cases for the 20-64 age group are easy to be overlooked or unnoticed, thus their reported counts require a correction (termed as {\it age correction}).